dmcghan/intro-to-javascript/0-lab-intro-and-setup/content.md

 ## **Part 1**: Acquire an Oracle Cloud trial account

 In this part, you will sign up for an Oracle Cloud trial account.
-Trial accounts have access to the [free tier services](https://www.oracle.com/cloud/free/) and get a $300 credit for other services.
+Trial accounts have access to the <a href="https://www.oracle.com/cloud/free/" target="_blank">free tier services</a> and get a $300 credit for other services.
 This lab only requires an APEX workspace, which is available via the free tier services and will continue to work when the credits expire (after 30 days).
 Use the credits as you wish to explore other parts of the Oracle Cloud.

 1. If you already have an Oracle Cloud trial account (or regular account), you may skip to the next part.

-2. Please <a href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ow:lp:mt::RC_NAMK190904P00063:SodaNodeJson&intcmp=:ow:lp:mt::RC_NAMK190904P00063:SodaNodeJson" target="_trial_">click this link to create your free account</a>.
+2. Please <a href="http://bit.ly/Javascript_APEX_HOL" target="_blank">click this link to create your free account</a>.

 3. Soon after requesting your account you will receive the following email.
 Once you receive this email you may proceed to Part 2.